Diversity Transmit for HF Radio at K0UO Station, Maximizing Signal Reliability

 Multiple antennas transmit the same signal: Each antenna sends a version of the signal, sometimes with slight delays or processing to improve performance.

 So get up some very good antennas.
-Many people believe that you need a vertical or horizontal antenna for diversity, however not needed.
+Many people believe that you need a vertical or horizontal antenna for diversity, however that is not needed.
 The RF signals are coming in at different angles from the F layer at different times, and distances.
 You want to capture all those signals, so the more distance between your antennas and capture area will have a big effect.
-The station always uses one of the Rhombic antennas, and either uses a dipole, 4 Square verticals, a delta loop beam or one of the LPDA logs beams.
+The station always uses one or more of the Rhombic antennas, and either uses a dipole, 4 Square verticals, a delta loop beam, HRS Curtain array, or one of the LPDA logs beams.

 You could even to start, just combine your existing antenna with a loop, dipole, end feed, or vertical antenna, and you will see big differences, at different times of the day on different frequencies.